jasonpanggit/terraform-gcc/README.md

 Terraform for GCC scaffolding is an terraform template which quickly provisions a GCC scaffolding.

 ## Project Structure
-* h_model.tfvars - provision a GCC H-Model with internet, intranet and management vnet
+* h_model.tfvars.template - tfvars template to provision a GCC H-Model
+* i_model.tfvars.template - tfvars template to provision a GCC I-Model
-* i_model.tfvars - provision a GCC I-Model with internet and management vnet
+* i_model_aks_private_cluster.tfvars.template - tfvars template to provision a GCC I-Model with AKS private cluster
 * modules/gcc/scaffolding - containing the module that does the scaffolding
 * scripts - folder containing the bash scripts used for linux vm extension